stat_find_wls finds at which x positions values equal to a target are

 Note

-These stats work nicely together with geoms geom_text_repel
+These stats work nicely together with geoms geom_text_repel and

-from package ggrepel
+geom_label_repel from package ggrepel to

 solve the problem of overlapping labels by displacing them.
 To discard

-overlapping labels use check_overlap = TRUE
+overlapping labels use check_overlap = TRUE as argument to

-.
+geom_text.
 By default the labels are character values suitable to be

-plotted as is, but with a suitable label.fmt
+plotted as is, but with a suitable label.fmt labels suitable for

 parsing by the geoms (e.g. into expressions containing greek letters or